 There are some jobs that’ll always belong on the “world’s coolest professions” list.
+You can find music record label jobs in London at Jooble.
 There, you will, of course, find “musicians”.
 If you’ve ever picked up an instrument, or you just happen to love music, then you’ll know just how amazing it would be to have a crowd of thousands singing along to your songs.
 Of course, the probability of that happening is low, there’s no denying that.
 But is it impossible?
 Of course not, because nothing is impossible.
 In this blog, we’re going to look at some useful tips that will push you in the right direction.
 We’re not going to say that you’ll for sure make it because that would be wrong, but these are the steps that other people have followed.
 So you never know!

 You won’t get very far as a musician if you don’t have the technical ability.
 All the musicians you know will be highly proficient.
 They’ll be able to play various types of music; it’s just they choose to play their kind.
 You might find the idea of learning how to read music and how to compose songs a little bit boring when all you really want to do is get out there and play, but it’s important.
 If you don’t know those things, then you’ll be more likely to stumble at some stage (unless, of course, you have an outstanding ear for music — they’re the only musicians that can get away without reading music!).

 There are many technically sound musicians who never made it anywhere close to making it as a musician.
 Indeed, there are some people that can play any song on their instrument — yet they don’t make it.
 Why?
 Because they didn’t find their sound.
 Music is a creative act, and if you’re unable to transfer your technical skills into creativity, then there’ll only be so far that you can go.
 It’s a bit like knowing the rules of grammar — that doesn’t mean that you’ll become a brilliant writer.
 Creativity is something that you have to nurture; it is a well that you must fill up.
 Work on it!